algernhon/raspiot/README.md

 # raspiot
-A python code for making to make an IoT device from a Raspberry
+A python code to create an IoT device from a Raspberry

 # Install
 **1 -** Install needed dependencies: